Liposuction in Miami Beach, FL

 Through liposuction surgery, Miami Beach board-certified plastic surgeon Dr. Gabriel E. Salloum, M.D., F.A.C.S., can improve a patient’s body contours for improved confidence and self-esteem.

-Good Candidates for Liposuction
+Ideal Candidates for Liposuction

-How Liposuction is Performed
+How is the Liposuction Procedure Performed

 Surgical fat removal is often performed as part of the following cosmetic procedures: